-Royal Family tree and line of succession - BBC News
+Royal Family tree and line of succession

 Born: 1990

 Princess Eugenie is the younger daughter of Prince Andrew and Sarah, Duchess of York.
 Her full title is Her Royal Highness Princess Eugenie of York.
 Like her sister Princess Beatrice, she has no official surname, but uses "York."
-She will retain her royal title, if she marries, and will have the option of taking her husband's surname.
+She is due to marry her long-term boyfriend Jack Brooksbank in October.
+She will retain her royal title and will have the option of taking her husband's surname.

 Earl of Wessex